 - Pharmacological treatments: Various drugs such as diethyl propionate, baclofen, gabapentin, and botulinum toxin injection improve visual acuity and reduce the frequency of nystagmus.

 - Surgical treatments: Kestenbaum-Anderson resection and other resection procedures are surgical treatments for improving abnormal head posture and reducing the frequency of eye movements.
-Tenotomy (eye muscle removal and reattachment) and extraocular muscle resection or a combination of these surgeries is also recommended.
+Tenotomy (eye muscle removal and reattachment) and extraoculariXAnything (including muscles) situated external to the eyeball. muscle resection or a combination of these surgeries is also recommended.

 - Vision rehabilitation: This is recommended for babies who are born with vision impairments, and may be considered as the baby grows older.
 Rehabilitation training teaches children to use electronic or optic magnification devices and other adaptive ways.